balvig/fiesta/README.md

 sharing release reports with the rest of the team a breeze.

-When deploying, Fiesta will compile an editable list of pull requests merged to master since the last release, pulling out any images from the descriptions so they can be attached as screenshots:
+When deploying, Fiesta will compile an editable list of pull requests merged to the default branch since the last release, pulling out any images from the descriptions so they can be attached as screenshots:

 <img src="https://cloud.githubusercontent.com/assets/104138/10676263/57b6bb44-7905-11e5-8df3-38e96a2a0685.png" width="60%" />